It reaches nighttime, and you face a dilemma.

 Podcasts are helpful tools for exposing yourself to new ideas and receiving valuable insight from successful people.
 Even putting self-improvement aside, some podcasts are just downright fun to listen to.

-Most of my podcast library is focused around personal development.
+Most of my podcast library is focused around personal development tools.
 But sometimes, I’ll throw on an episode of the Joe Rogan Experience and learn more about politics, health and fitness, finance, etc.

 Search around and find a few topics that intrigue you.
 Delve deeper and find the top podcasts that cover this topic in detail.